 Take cold chicken that has been cooked in any way; mince fine.
-Make a sauce of a cup of new milk, thickened with a teaspoonful of corn starch, or flour, add a tablespoonful of butter, and pepper and salt to taste.
-Make a good puff paste, and line small pate pans with it.
+Make a sauce of a cup of milk thickened with 1 teaspoon cornstarch or flour, add 1 tablespoon butter, seasoning to taste.
+Make a good puff paste, and line small pate-pans with it.
 Bake quick.
 Fill the crusts in the pan with the chicken compound, and set in the oven to brown.